OtavioRMachado/otaviormachado.github.io/_posts/2016-01-27-what-is-broken-authentication?.md

 Or even if an external attacker gains access to the system's password database and user passwords are not properly hashed, the attacker will be able to see all users' passwords;

-If any of those scenarios define **Broken Authentication/Session Management flaws** in your application.
+ All of those scenarios define **Broken Authentication/Session Management flaws** in your application.

 ### What can be the impacts of Broken Authentication/Session Management flaws?
 Flaws like this one may allow some, or even **all** accounts to be attacked.
 Once successful, the attacker can do anything the victim could do.
 Privileged accounts are frequently targeted.